RoA-Adventure-Mode-Team/Rivals-of-Aether-Adventure-Mode/README.md

 **act_end** - the actions to start at the end of these current ones

+Actions are kept track of globally, but only actions of the current room in the current scene are processed (this includes actions in the global room 0, and the current room's global scene 0).
+When a room transitions these actions stop ticking and stop effecting the game state until the room is returned to, where they will continue from where they left off.

 There are a plethora of basic actions which perform all sorts of tasks which allow for the full creation of a level.
-If you need to extend functionality you can add your own actions inside article3.
-There are plenty of types of actions: instant, conditional, perpetual, etc to show how to work with the system internally.
+If you need to extend functionality you can add your own actions inside user_event3.
+There are plenty of types of actions:

+*Instant* - An action that will immediately execute and end on the same frame

+*Conditional* - An action that checks against a condition every frame; when it's true, it will end.
+They generally are more logic operators than actors.

+*Perpetual* - An action that continues until it is called to stop - generally, these types manage other objects and are called to end when they do.

 ## Default Action Types & Variables

 ### ACT.WINDOW
-Display a new Window API instance
+*Perpetual* Display a new Window API instance.
+Exits upon the window exiting.

 #### Arguments
 `[window_num, x, y, [contentoverride]],`